-Articles are words (a, an, the) used with nouns to form noun phrases classify-
+Articles are words (a, an, the) used with nouns to form noun phrases classifyabout the things referred to (happy people, large objects, a strange experience).

 Adjectives are words used, typically with nouns, to provide more information a sore throat so she can't talk or go anywhere).